Person of Significant Control - frequently asked questions

 What are the options if I believe the company does not have a PSC or the PSC has not been identified?

 On your company's own PSC register you must always have information about your company's PSCs or registrable RLEs, or an update on the status of your company's investigations.
 It must never be empty.
 When you cannot get information about your company's PSCs your company's PSC register must make that clear.
 You should choose from the statements below which one applies to you.
 When a statement ceases to be true you must note this along with the date on which it ceased to be true and insert new information as appropriate and file the appropriate PSC form at Companies House.

 The company knows or has reasonable cause to believe that there is no registrable person or registrable relevant legal entity in relation to the company.

 The company knows or has reasonable cause to believe that there is a registrable person in relation to the company but it has not identified the registrable person.

 The company has identified a registrable person in relation to the company but all of the required particulars of that person have not been confirmed.

 The company has not yet completed taking reasonable steps to find out if there is anyone who is a registrable person or a registrable relevant legal entity in relation to the company.

 The company has given a notice under section 790D of the Act which has not been complied with.

 All companies should have created a PSC register by 6th April 2016.
-PSC information is also required to be sent to Companies House as part of any new incorporations, and annually to Companies House with the confirmation statement which replaced the annual return.
-The company has an ongoing obligation to maintain the register and investigate when it believes there may have been a change in PSC.
+PSC information is also required to be sent to Companies House as part of any new incorporations.
+The company has an ongoing obligation to maintain the register and any changes should be filed at Companies House with the appropriate PSC form.